rrajaram2019/stringfunctions.cpp/README.md

 The function multibase returns all the bases in which x is palindromic, from 2 to x-1 inclusive.
 Each palindromic base should be separated from the previous one by a space.

 4 Further specifications

 4.1 How main() works

 The main() function provided runs a sequence of tests, and outputs to the standard error stream if it detects any problems.

 The error messages are coded using the first letter of each function:

 w for is_word()

 p for is_palindrome()

 a for add()

 c for convertbase()

 m for multibase()

 It then goes into an interactive mode, waiting for one of the commands:

 w for test is_word()

 p for test is_palindrome()

 a for test add()

 c for test convertbase()

 m for test multibase()

 The program then reads in the parameters from cin and outputs the results to cout.

 When a command other than wpacm is entered, the program quits.

-4.2 Restrictions
-In your submitted work (any of the functions you write) you should not print out anything to cout or cerr, and you should not use terminal input cin.

-You may only include the libraries iostream and string.
-No other includes are permitted.